 Q. Why does the bill create a new entitlement?

-A. We know there are thousands of people that are now sick and will need care for years to come.
+A. Thousands of people are now sick and will need care for years to come.
 We must provide stable support for ongoing treatment, just as we do for other federal health care programs.